GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 Once you're familiar with the concepts for event-level reports and have defined your sources, triggers, set your headers, and defined your endpoints, you're ready to receive event-level reports.

-The remainder of this document discusses implementation for Aggregatable report generation.
+The remainder of this document discusses implementation for aggregatable report generation.

-### Summary reports
+### Aggregatable reports

+Aggregatable reports are used to generate summary reports.
+An aggregatable report is a combination of data gathered from the ad (on a publisher's site) and conversion data (from the advertiser's site) which is generated and encrypted by the browser on a user's device before it's collected by the ad tech.

+Summary reports are not tied to a specific event on the ad side.
+These reports provide richer, higher-fidelity conversion data than event-level reports.
+A combination of privacy techniques help reduce the risk of identity joining across sites.

+#### Aggregatable reports - additional concepts

 In addition to uderstanding source, triggers, and headers as as noted for event-level reports, for aggregatable reports you'll need few more.